Our Community Engagement Philosophy

-At a minimum, our Foundation is committed to working at all levels of a community, from connecting with grass top leaders, systems and community members to having a deeper appreciation of local community nuances.
+At a minimum, our Foundation is committed to working at all levels of a community, from connecting with community members, grassroots and local leadership, community organizations and government to having a deeper appreciation of local community nuances.
 Along with building relationships, we look for opportunities where our resources can help the community move toward better health.
 Engaging in communities helps us identify partnerships and opportunities to collaborate or fund work that is having the most impact on Coloradans’ health.

 How We Work in Community